vanityx/SELF_CREATE_Godot/README.md

 # SELF_CREATE_Godot

-SELF_CREATE is a currently small scale character customisation feature made using the Godot game engine.
+SELF_CREATE is a small scale character customisation feature made using the Godot game engine.
 It features animation and custom Pixel Art sprites made with Aseprite, with a fully functioning selection menu.

 Live demo video of the game: